ACl365/MIMIC-demo/README.md

 ## Project Goal: Demonstrating Production Readiness

-This project utilises the MIMIC-III *Demo* dataset.
-While this subset limits the statistical power and generalisability of the specific model results, the **primary objective is to showcase a comprehensive, end-to-end MLOps pipeline built with best practices for reliability, reproducibility, and scalability.**
+**Please Note:** This project utilizes the MIMIC-III *Demo* dataset, a small subset of the full MIMIC-III database.
+Consequently, the statistical power and generalizability of the specific model results presented here are limited.
+The **primary objective of this PoC is *not* to achieve state-of-the-art predictive accuracy, but rather to showcase a comprehensive, end-to-end MLOps pipeline built with best practices for reliability, reproducibility, and scalability.**

 The focus is on demonstrating:
 *   **Software Engineering Rigor:** Clean, modular code (`src/`), comprehensive testing (`tests/`), configuration management (`configs/`), logging (`src/utils/logger.py`), and dependency management (`requirements.txt`).